 Well, in a word, yes.

 For homebound seniors the struggle is real during the COVID-19 quarantine.
 Social distancing is making it harder for seniors to engage with family and friends.
+Here are some tips from Elders Helpers:

-But the combination of technology and the support of home caregivers may help reduce the isolation, loneliness and boredom that can worsen health problems in seniors.
+The combination of technology and the support of home caregivers may help reduce the isolation, loneliness and boredom that can worsen health problems in seniors.

 The American Association of Retired Persons, AARP, reports that one of three people contacting its Crisis Text Line report intense feelings of loneliness and isolation.
 AARP call centers are receiving hundreds of thousands of calls from concerned and fearful seniors seeking help and advice.